The Bars of the Cage Were Always Invisible (On Reincarnation, Death, Spiritual Growth)

 If we are going to be genuinely honest — not institutionally honest, not comfortingly honest, but actually honest — we must acknowledge something that almost no spiritual text will say plainly: not all suicide is the same thing.

-There is a suicide that arises from the darkness of an unexamined life — from depression, from confusion, from the belief that the particular form of suffering currently being experienced is permanent, total, and defining.
+There is a suicide that arises from the darkness of an unexamined life — from depression, from confusion, from being unable to fit into the world, from the belief that the particular form of suffering currently being experienced is permanent, total, and defining.
 This is a death driven by the illusion of permanence: the conviction that this pain is the final truth about existence.
 It is, in the deepest sense, a failure of awareness — not a moral failure, not a spiritual failure, but simply an insufficient view of the territory.

 And then there is something else.
 Something that tradition has almost no language for because it has never wanted the concept to exist.